jaberkro/push_swap/README.md

 # push_swap
 A dive into sorting algorithms

-This program will print out the needed commands to sort the input.
+This program will print out the needed commands to sort the input using 2 stacks and a given set of allowed commands.
 It will not give back the sorted stack.

 # how to make:
 make